GitHubDragonFly/AB-Modbus-Master/README.md

 If the plctag.dll file is still present in the application folder then open the Task Manager, force close the app and delete the file manually.

 ## Note: Some AntiVirus software might detect this behavior as a Trojan

+# Licensing
+This is all licensed under Mozilla Public License 2.0 (the MIT license of the C# Wrapper is included in the Resources folder).

+# Trademarks
+Any and all trademarks, either directly on indirectly mentioned in this project, belong to their respective owners.